 Sydney Phylogenetics Workshop

-The 11th annual Sydney Phylogenetics Workshop will be held at the University of Sydney on 27–28 July (dates to be confirmed).
+The 11th annual Sydney Phylogenetics Workshop will be held at the University of Sydney in the first week of December.
+This workshop is normally held in July, but has been postponed because of COVID-19.

 Genomes and Biodiversity